-The first two books will be available wherever books are sold beginning next week, and advance orders for Purgatory will be available by early April as well.
-Watch your email check back here or on my Facebook or Instagram accounts.
+The first two books are now available wherever books are sold, and advance orders for Purgatory will be soon available.
+Subscribe to my newsletter and then watch your email for exclusive offers or go on my Facebook or Instagram accounts for the latest news.

 In the meantime, I hope you enjoyed Shiloh’s relevant history lesson and trust this current health crisis will end soon and business will gradually return to normal.
 I am presently praying for every small business and especially the bookstores struggling through this nightmarish calamity.
 I look forward to my upcoming book tour with optimism that will begin in early May (hopefully).